Sakya Monastery is Suspending In-Person Public Events

 Due to the ongoing COVID19 pandemic, Sakya Monastery has decided to remain closed until further notice.

-While the Monastery itself is closed, we are offering many classes via Zoom, including Virtual Mondays, which you can read about in our new online spring catalog.
+While the Monastery itself is closed, we are offering many classes via Zoom, including Virtual Mondays, which you can read about in our new online fall catalog.
 We will let you know as we add new classes.

 Our Sunday Chenrezi livestream will continue to be offered every week.
 You can also join Thursday Chenrezi, as well as many of our spiritual practices, virtually via Zoom.
 Check our online calendar for dates and links.